H-github1/H-github1/README.md

 - 👋 Hi, I’m Himanshu
-- 👀 I’m interested in PHP , Java Script, CSS.
-HTML.J query Bootstrap
+- 👀 I’m interested in typescript , Java Script
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...